“Happiness is a pre-cursor to success” – Shawn Achor founder and CEO of Good Think, Inc.

 Vacations are a necessity, not a luxury.

 A break from work allows us to mentally and physically recover from the everyday workplace stresses.
-This is vital, as it will increase the individuals focus and productivity when they return.
-It will also help to reduce your teams’ psychological distresses.
+This is vital as it will increase the individual’s focus and productivity when they return.
+It will also help to reduce your teams’ psychological distress.
 This is evidenced by a workplace happiness report compiled by The American Sociological Association.